 Menu Item Content Page Print Displays the printing screen.
 Select Images & Qty.
 Configures print settings for single images as you view them.
 Select Range For picking a first and last image and printing all the images in the range.
-Select by Date Configures print settings for images corresponding to the selected date. p.
-156 Select by Category ect by Category Configures print settings for images in the selected category.
-Select by Folder Configures print settings for images i the selected folder.
+Select by Date Configures print settings for images corresponding to the selected date.
+Select by Category Configures print settings for images in the selected category. p.
+154 Select by Folder Configures print settings for images in the selected folder.
 Select All Images Configures print settings for all images.
 Clear All Selections Removes all print settings from images.
 Print Setting Sets the printing style.